OpenMP®: Support for the OpenMP language

 svn co http://llvm.org/svn/llvm-project/openmp/trunk openmp

-Full details of how to build are in the README.txt
+Full details of how to build are in the README.txt and README.rst in the source code repository.

 Send discussions to the (OpenMP mailing list).